Last Hero Standing: Plot summary

-A furious Loki releases a deadly blast against Captain America, injuring him.
-Thor releases a blast from his hammer which will send Loki into Limbo forever and the Hulk decides to join him to make sure that Loki remains there.

-Captain America dies, and Thor uses his hammer to grant Cap's soul immortality.
-The soul floats into the skies, and creates a shiny bright star in the form of Cap's shield, meant to inspire the heroes and future generations to come always.
+Loki attacks Captain America, mortally wounding him.
+Thor releases a blast from his hammer which will send Loki into Limbo, with Hulk joining Loki in Limbo to make sure that he does not escape.
+Captain America dies from his wounds, but Thor uses his hammer to preserve his soul.
+Captain America's soul floats into the skies, and creates a star in the shape of his shield.

 Collected editions

 The limited series has been collected in a trade paperback: